middyjs/middy/docs/UPGRADE.md

 No change

 ### [validator](/packages/validator/README.md)
-No change
+Added in new `i18nEnabled` option

 ### [warmup](/packages/warmup/README.md)
 No change

 ## Notes

-If you still need `setToEnv` you can do it like so:
+If you still need `setToEnv` you can do something like so:
 ```javascript
 middy(baseHandler)
   .before(async (request) => {